Laragear/WebAuthn/README.md

 [Yes](#5-use-the-javascript-helper), but it's very _basic_.

+If you need more complex WebAuthn management, consider using the [`navigator.credentials`](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/credentials) API directly.

 * **Does WebAuthn eliminate bots?
 Can I forget about _captchas_?**

-No, you still need to use [captcha](https://github.com/Laragear/ReCaptcha), honeypots, or other mechanisms to stop bots.
+Yes and no. To register users, you still need to use [captcha](https://github.com/Laragear/ReCaptcha), honeypots, or other mechanisms to stop bots.

+Once a user is registered, bots won't be able to login because the real user is the only one that has the private key required for WebAuthn.

 * **Does this encode/decode the WebAuthn data automatically in the frontend?**